IlianPihlajamaa/ModeCouplingTheory.jl/docs/src/Kernels.md

 ### `InterpolatingKernel`

 The `InterpolatingKernel` implements a kernel that interpolates memory kernel data.
 It is initialized by calling `kernel = InterpolatingKernel(t, M, k=k)` where t is a `Vector` of time points, `M` is a vector of corresponding memory kernel values, and `k` is the integer degree of polynomial interpolation (default=1).
-This kernel is oimplemented using `Dierckx.Spline1D`.
+This kernel is implemented using `Dierckx.Spline1D`.
 See [Dierckx.jl](https://github.com/kbarbary/Dierckx.jl) for more information.

 ### `SchematicDiagonalKernel`